GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### You can't just ask customers what they want and then try to give that to them.
-By the time you get it built, they'll want something new.
+> ### That language is an instrument of human reason, and not merely a medium for the expression of thought, is a truth generally admitted.
 >
-> ~ *Steve Jobs*
+> ~ *George Boole*

 ---
 ## 🏎 Quick Facts